bemot/tutorials/0_GitGithub_Workflow.md

 It is basically possible to change the code just using the GitHub interface, but since you want to test and run your code locally you have to clone the repository from your fork anyway.
-This can be done using the ‘https’ or ‘ssh’ adresse of your fork together with the `git clone` command (cmd/bash/GUI) at your machine.
-We recommand to upload an ssh-key and use ssh to connect to GitHub.
+This can be done using the ‘https’ or ‘ssh’ adress of your fork together with the `git clone` command (cmd/bash/GUI) at your machine.
+We recommend to upload an ssh-key and use ssh to connect to GitHub.

 > **Exercise**: Visit your fork and clone the repository at your
 > machine.

 To keep your fork up-to-date with the upstream repository you can use the GitHub interface.
-Via `Compare` you are able to check, if the upstream is some commits ahead and if so merge this new changes into your fork.
+Via `Compare` you are able to check if the upstream is some commits ahead and, if so, merge this new changes into your fork.
 If you feel familiar with git, you also can do this merging procedure by adding both your fork and the upstream repository as so called ‘remotes’ to your local repository.